efrecon/machinery/README.md

     machinery swarm myapp.yml

 Do you want to try for yourself at once?
-Read the next the next section ant try the example.
+Read the next section ant try the example.
 You might want to download a "compiled" [binary](https://github.com/efrecon/machinery/releases) to avoid having to solve the few dependencies `machinery` has yourself.
 For a complete description, read the [documentation](docs/Reference.md).